cabaletta/baritone/README.md

 # Features
-* Supports min, max, root, predecessor, successor, insert, remove, rotate, split, concatenate, create balanced tree, and compare operations.
+* Supports min, max, root, predecessor, successor, insert, remove, rotate, split, concatenate, create balanced tree, LCA, and compare operations.
 The running time of each operation has optimal big O bounds.
 * Supports arbitrary augmentation by overriding `augment()`.
 Examples of augmentation are the number of non-leaf nodes in a subtree and the sum of the values in a subtree.